pawell16/HTMLvirtualTrading/README.md

 Sell - ArrowDown
 Close Positions - ArrowRight
 Next Day - N
+# getData.py
-There is also a python file for downloading other market data.
+This python file is for downloading other market data.